How to Find an

 Questions to ask when contacting a clarinet teacher

-About the lessons
+About the clarinet lessons

-• How much does each lesson cost?
+• How much does each clarinet lesson cost?

-• Which payment method do you prefer?
+• What payment methods do you accept?

-• Do you offer weekly lessons or package?
+• Do you offer weekly clarinet lessons or lesson packages?

-• Is there a family discount available?
+• Is there a family discount if more than one student takes clarinet lessons with you?

 About the curriculum

-• What are your practice expectations for beginners and advanced students?
+• What practice habits do you expect from beginners versus advanced clarinet students?

-Take a trial lesson first
+Try a trial clarinet lesson first

 How to find an exceptional clarinet teacher - Lesson with you clarinet lessons